Yoga Teacher Training

 This program is unique because it includes a serious exploration of your own practice through our Mysore program, a self-guided yoga practice in a group setting.
 Through the ritual of repetition and familiarity, the practice takes us deep into the core of the body and simultaneously promotes the possibility of insight into our own mental processes.
 At the same time, you’ll be learning how to adapt yoga to the needs of individuals through creative and intelligent sequencing that transcends the limitations of devoting oneself to a single system, and embraces a universal perspective on movement, relaxation and self-acceptance.

-Philosophy – As an inspiration for your approach to life.
+Philosophy – As an inspiration for living!
 Study the most influential source texts: Patanjali’s Yoga Sutra, Bhagavad Gita, and Hatha Yoga Pradipika

-Asana Workshops – Modern perspectives and alignment in motion.
+Safety and Injury Prevention – Modern perspectives on asana (posture) and alignment in motion.

 Anatomy of Yoga – Functional anatomy of yoga and the physiology of meditative states.